vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

     --cloud-config=<Path of the vsphere.conf file>
     ```

 * Add following flags to kubelet running on each worker node.
+On the worker node, we do not require vsphere.conf file hence `--cloud-config=` flag should not be set for Kubelet for worker nodes.

     ```
     --cloud-provider=vsphere